You are here:

 Questions and Answers about Ankylosing Spondylitis

-This booklet contains general information about ankylosing spondylitis (AS).
+This publication contains general information about ankylosing spondylitis (AS).
 It describes what ankylosing spondylitis is, its causes, and treatment options.
 Highlights of current research are also included.
-At the end is a list of key words to help you understand the terms used in this booklet.
+At the end is a list of key words to help you understand the terms used in this publication.
 If you have further questions, you may wish to discuss them with your health care provider.